 The Prices, for example, responded to hotter, drier conditions in Texas by adopting planned grazing to restore degraded soils and native tallgrass prairies, reducing herd size, leasing more land and experimenting with mixed cover crops.
 This approach reflects a key aspect of climate risk management as outlined in Cultivating Climate Resilience on Farms and Ranches.
 Rather than trying to rely on a single solution to threats posed by changing weather conditions, your farm or ranch becomes more resilient when you start thinking holistically about how to manage your land and business in the face of uncertainty.

-Download or order your free print copy of Cultivating Climate Resilience on Farms and Ranches at the link below or call (301) 779-1007.
+Download or order your free print copy of Cultivating Climate Resilience on Farms and Ranches or call (301) 779-1007.
 Cultivating Climate Resilience on Farms and Ranches is also available to educators in quantity for use in educational workshops, classes or tours.